PRILOSEC & NEXIUM LAWSUIT

 What Drugs Are Proton Pump Inhibitors?

 Chronic kidney disease was not the only potentially negative outcome noticed, either.
 Individuals using proton pump inhibitors were also more likely to have a broad range of health problems, including high blood pressure, heart issues, and obesity, all of which have their own complications and side effects.
 Some physicians have already been hesitant to recommend these drugs because of their link to infections, pneumonia, and bone fractures.
+It’s also important to think about any existing health condition that you deal with.
+Existing conditions such as high blood pressure and diabetes create a risk of heart and kidney problems.
+Taking a proton pump inhibitor when you have a serious chronic condition could increase your risks of chronic kidney disease or cardiovascular problems.

-Why is Chronic Kidney Disease a Concern?
+Why Is Chronic Kidney Disease A Concern?

 If you are experiencing any of the following symptoms of chronic kidney disease, now is a good time to get checked out by your physician to discuss your options.
 Consulting with an experienced doctor may help give you an idea of your choices with regard to treatment.
 That being said, you should also set up a meeting with the compassionate attorneys at the Goldwater Law Firm.
 You may have grounds for filing a claim against the drug’s manufacturer, and in this case, it’s better to act sooner rather than later.